Montgomery County Fire Marshal

 Under authority of State Law, Montgomery County has adopted the 2018 International Fire Code as the Montgomery County Fire Code.

 Montgomery County has adopted a “One Stop Permit Shop” where applicants can apply for all permits issued by the County.
-For more information on the permits office, please see their office website.
+For more information on the Permit Department, please see their office website.

 Fire Code Application Process: